shermondevelopment/mambooa-app/Readme.md

 - JWT
 - Bcrypt

-## Instructions on how to run with Docker
+## Instructions for running subprojects

 <p>
  you must bring the subprojects into the project